fouadh/gocan/doc/commands/gocan_import-history.md

 ### Options

 ```
       --after string                    Fetch all the history after this day
       --before string                   Fetch all the history before this day (default "2021-10-26")
   -d, --directory string                App directory (default ".")
   -h, --help                            help for import-history
+      --interval-between-analyses int   Number of days between two complexity analyses.
+By default, only one is done for the last commit.
   -s, --scene string                    Scene name
       --verbose                         display the log information
 ```

 ### SEE ALSO